 Weigh accurately about 2 g of the dried material (see A-2) in a tared porcelain, silica or platinum dish.
 Complete the ignition by keeping in a muffle furnace at (550 ± 10) °C until grey ash results, Cool in a desiccator and weigh.
 Ignite the dish again in the muffle furnace for 30 min, cool and weigh.
 Repeat this process until the difference in mass between two successive weighings is less than 1 mg.
 Note the lowest mass.

 NOTE — Preserve the dish containing this ash for the determination of acid insoluble ash (see Annex D).

 C-2 CALCULATION

 Total ash (on moisture free basis), percent by mass = (M2- M)(M1-M) × 100

-where,
+where